-The TCBC Board recently formed a committee to take a look at the use of E-bikes in our Club and other bicycle clubs around the country.
+The TCBC Board formed a committee in 2022 to take a look at the use of E-bikes in our Club and other bicycle clubs around the country.
 The following information and policy are the result of that committee’s extensive research and recommendations.

 E-bike Categories (Classes)